go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

         - `--custom-profile-url`: Use a custom Profile URL (option for GitLab/GitHub).
         - `--custom-email-url`: Use a custom Email URL (option for GitHub).
         - `--icon-url`: Custom icon URL for OAuth2 login source.
+        - `--override-local-2fa`: Allow source to override local 2fa.
+(Optional)
+        - `--scopes`: Addtional scopes to request for this OAuth2 source.
+(Optional)
       - Examples:
         - `gitea admin auth add-oauth --name external-github --provider github --key OBTAIN_FROM_SOURCE --secret OBTAIN_FROM_SOURCE`
     - `update-oauth`: